RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### What is possible to compare

 In most cases, you can compare **schemas, databases, or tables**.
-However, some databases (like SQLite and Firebird) do not have catalogs and schemes that can be selected for comparison.
+However, some databases (such as SQLite and Firebird) do not have catalogs and schemes that can be compared.
 In this case (and only for these databases), it is possible to compare the entire **datasources**.

 ![](images/ug/tools/schema_compare_schemaless.png)